 Due to its many industrial and administrative sites all over the world, L'Oréal is strongly involved, in the vicinity of its sites, in the life of the surrounding local communities.
 A company committed to demonstrating strong corporate citizenship, L'Oréal makes a contribution to many local projects.
-As a general rule, the Group's establishments and its subsidiaries build good relations with the communities in the areas in which they operate, and make every effort to share their growth with them.
+As a general rule, the Group's establishments and its subsidiaries build good relations with the communities in the areas in which they operate, and make every effort to share their growth with them decent and lasting employment under this programme (see section 4.3.3.4.
+"Solidarity Sourcing").